The Problem with the Big O

 Correct me if I'm wrong, but there are typically 2 scenarios of pre-marital sexual activity:

-Either way, "liquids" are exchanged, and the possibility of a baby is well, a real possibility.
+Either way, the possibility of producing a baby is… a real possibility.
 Imagine with me, 10 years down the road.
 Your child with ole dude is 9 years old, wanting to start playing soccer or take guitar lessons.
 You need $300 in equipment/fees to get him started.
 Do you imagine that you talk with your (current-sex-partner-presumably-turned) spouse to figure out how to pay for that venture?
 Or are you calling ole dude who skedaddled when you announced your pregnancy and he hasn't had a (legal) job in years, i.e. hasn't paid child support in years, so he says, "You figure it out.
 You're the one who wanted to keep this kid."

 Or even best-case-scenario, your current sex partner is a good co-parenter.
 But your kid doesn't have the solid foundation of a loving home base because he can't figure out why mommy and daddy "loved" each other, but now they don't, and if they "love" him, can they just as easily not love him one day?

 Heartbreaking, right?
 I'm deeply sorry to have to type this, but the possibility of bringing a baby into a broken situation to start his/her life...it's a real possibility.
 Heck, it's even a possibility for married people.
 (Please repair your marriage before you procreate, thanks.)